andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 Now that we have some learning objectives.
 Workshops need to be able to measure against those learning objectives.

+In education there are at least two types of assessment, formative assessments and summative assessments.

 In workshops and one off classes, instructors generally only need [formative learning assessments](https://www.cmu.edu/teaching/assessment/basics/formative-summative.html).

 Formative assessments allow students "to provide ongoing feedback that can be used by instructors to improve their teaching and by students to improve their learning." [quoted here](https://www.cmu.edu/teaching/assessment/basics/formative-summative.html)